martynfutter/PrecipitationStretchesAndDroughts/README.md

 ### Quality Assurance

 - All scripts include extensive error checking and informative error messages
-- Mass balance verification is performed and reported in JSON metadata (drought script)
+- Mass balance verification is performed and reported in JSON metadata
 - Convergence metrics are tracked for optimization-based methods (stretch script)
 - Summary statistics are calculated and reported for validation